o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 ```

 During simulation entities with `Named Pose Component` will be discovered (e.g., using designated request bus or o3de tag system),
-the aggregation will be filtered and returned to caller.
+the aggregation will be filtered and returned to the caller.

-**Important** Since O3DE does not requires those names to be unique, the ROS 2 gem needs to skip or extend names of duplicates.
+**Important** Since O3DE does not require those names to be unique, the ROS 2 gem needs to skip or extend the names of duplicates.

 ## GetNamedPoseBounds service